Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 4.1 Traffic separation and routing

-At installation time one of the following egress routes from the system to the site must be selected: CAN (default), CHN, CMN.
+At installation time one of the following egress routes from the system to the site must be selected: CAN (default), CHN, or CMN.

 ### 4.2 Changes